 While second lady, Biden worked on support for military families, helped her husband with his Cancer Moonshot initiative and led initiatives to highlight community colleges across the country, all while teaching English and earning her doctorate in education from the University of Delaware in 2007.

-In his election victory speech in November, Joe Biden described his wife as both a military mom and an educator who will make a "great" first lady.
+In his presidential acceptance speech Saturday night in Delaware, President-elect Joe Biden described his wife as a military mom and an educator.

 "She dedicated her life to education.
 Teaching is not just what she does, it’s who she is," he said.
 "For American educators, it is a great day for y’all.
 You’re going to have one of your own in the White House.
 And Jill is going to make a great first lady.
 I am so proud of her."